flora-gr/coding-dojo/rendering/README.md

 - Try to use ValueNotifier combined with AnimatedBuilder to rebuild Container 2.
 - Has the example app improved its render performance?

-3) Try to do the same for one of our own complex app widget trees/pages
+3) Try applying the same optimizations to one of our own complex widget trees or pages.

 4) Follow-up if you're done: https://www.youtube.com/watch?v=_EYk-E29edo